Prajwol Giri

-Prajwal Giri, born as Bishnu Giri on 23 August 1987 is a Nepali film actor who has appeared in Nepali language films.
+Prajwal Giri (born as Bishnu Giri on 23 August 1987) is a Nepalese film actor who has appeared in Nepali language films.
 He is known for his wide range of roles in the Nepali movies.

 Prajwal debuted in Nataa Mann Ko and then played a lead role in many movies.
 His superhit movies are Chhal, Jay Parshuam, Sakas, Timi Jaha bhaepani, Jai Parshuram, Mero Desh, Sanjog etc.

 Early life

 Prajwol was born in Sindupalchok, kadambas-4.
 His family moved to Kathmandu later.
 He studied at Shree Kalidevi School and later completed his college study at Baneshwor College and Nepal commerce college.
 A very good student in school, With the desire of becoming an actor, he started taking acting lessons.
 He started taking acting lessons, a theater troupe with whom Prajwol has participated in several street plays as well.